 Eating isn’t always easy and it’s not your fault.

 Neurodivergent brains experience food, routine, and processes differently.
-This event gives you space to:
+This workshop gives you space to:

 - Understand why eating and cooking feel harder for you